WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

     - can try the calculation of mine by ***/Doc/buffer index_ TFT_xy calculation.xlsx***
 - LED light average with previous data, making smooth change over frame to frame, 3 update between frames
 - receive IR signal from ceilling light for activate the movie mode (dim ceilling light + turn on ambilight + strip light of TV deck), turn light off(for alignment of the camera image), and ESP32 sleep mode with turning off all light
-- in ESP32cam sleep mode still have 100mA consumption on 12V est it from, (not yet measure new wiring after 2023 Nov)
-	- LCD backlight typ 60mA in datasheet -> added switch in wiring to turn off the backlight when everything settled down
- 	- camera standby current 1mA? -> changed the power on state to idle, capture when IR signal
-  	- LDO 1117 3.3V <10mA
-  	- IR and RF module standby current
-  	- combined above with total est 90% of efficiency of 12V-5V DCDC

 - wake ESP32 cam sleep mode from ext0, activate wake up with IR receiver low signal on GPIO4, *still randomly wakeup in the long run*
 - RF433 remote control for controlling my RF controlled AC socket connecting to IKEA led strip powering
   - the @sui77/rc-switch arduino library is not fit my AC socket controller, there need a variable light contorl available library, is the @1technophile/NewRemoteSwitch